 Thus ultimately true success with respect to consolidating authentic spiritual awareness, requires the balanced interaction of both transcendent and immanent aspects i.e. the balanced interaction of both cognitive and affective functions through (masculine) control and (feminine) response.

 In our culture with the dominance of the masculine principle, undue attention is placed on the transcendent aspect of spirituality, which leads in important respects to a crucial imbalance.

-For example in Christian contemplative writing, I have yet to say a proper account of the important role of unconscious fantasy in spiritual development.
+For example in Christian contemplative writing, I have yet to see a proper account of the important role of unconscious fantasy in spiritual development.
 Too often, because of an unduly transcendent emphasis, an unhealthy stance is adopted, with fantasy treated merely as "temptation" and thereby something to be controlled (and inevitably repressed through the "higher" conscious).

-As we have seen Level 1 (Band 3) is concerned the attempted integration of the real (horizontal) polarities in positive and negative terms.
+As we have seen Level 1 (Band 3) is concerned with the attempted integration of the real (horizontal) polarities in positive and negative terms.
 Real in this context relates to the conscious polarities that are external and internal with respect to each other.
 And remember this occurs through dynamic negation of attachment with respect to customary dualistic understanding associated with each pole!

 By the time Level 2 (Band 3) begins to unfold, substantial 2-dimensional integration with respect to these polarities (in the personal and impersonal aspects of understanding) will have taken place.

-Now the imaginary notion (which entails in analytic terms the square root of − 1, essentially relates to the attempt now to convey such 2-dimensional appreciation through conscious symbols of a linear (1-dimensional) nature.
+The imaginary notion (which entails in analytic terms the square root of − 1, essentially relates to the attempt now to convey such 2-dimensional appreciation through conscious symbols of a linear (1-dimensional) nature.